brainML/Stacking/README.md

-# Stacked regressions and structured variance partitioning for interpretable brain maps
+# Stacked regressions and structured variance partitioning for interpretable brain maps 🧠

 ## Overview

+This is a Python package that provides an implementation of stacked regression for functional MRI (fMRI) data.
+The package uses ridge regression to train models on multiple feature spaces and combines the predictions from these models using a weighted linear combination.
+The weights are learned using quadratic programming.

-> This Python package presents an approach for brain mapping based on two proposed methods: stacking different encoding models and structured variance partitioning.
+> Here we presents an approach for brain mapping based on two proposed methods: stacking different encoding models and structured variance partitioning.
 This package is useful for researchers interested in aligning brain activity with different layers of a neural network, or with other types of correlated feature spaces.

 > Relating brain activity associated with a complex stimulus to different attributes of that stimulus is a powerful approach for constructing functional brain maps.
 However, when stimuli are naturalistic, their attributes are often correlated.
 These different attributes can act as confounders for each other and complicate the interpretability of brain maps.
 Correlations between attributes also impact the robustness of statistical estimators.